 Add the chicken and sausage back along with the tomatoes and three cups or so of the stock and the sassafras or root beer.
 Bring to a boil, cover, and reduce heat.
 Simmer for 30 minutes or so.

 When the 30 minutes is up, add the shrimp, mix them in for about a minute, then cover the pot, remove it from the heat, and let sit for 15 minutes.
 The shrimp will gently poach and not overcook.

 Serve this over a long-grain rice, traditionally white, but I used a long-grained brown rice, cooked with the remainder of the shrimp/veggie stock.

 I found the sassafras leaves yesterday (a day too late for the gumbo) at one of co-ops, where I had searched a few days ago.
 I was commenting to the fish monger that I noticed she had a recipe for gumbo, as well as crayfish which would have been beautiful in the dish.
 I asked her where one could find the filé (which was mentioned in the recipe) and she said she did not realize they didn’t carry that spice, and asked if it was called anything else.
 I told her the spice was made from sassafras leaves, and she told me to wait where I was, she’d be right back.

 She returned with a large jar containing the sassafras.

 “It was in the bulk Wellness section!” she laughed.

-I bought some to store for the next time, and now I know where to look!
+I bought some to store (it smells divine) for the next time, and now I know where to look!

 © Copyright 2019 – or current year, Dorothy Grover-Read, The New Vintage Kitchen